-All works will be restricted to the A1 carriageway and there will be no requirement to enter any watercourse as such there is limited risk for direct impacts.
-Furthermore, the potential for direct or indirect pollution incident to a waterbody is considered unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.
+The River Teviot is channelled below the A7 within the scheme extents, which feeds directly into the River Tweed.
+As such, unmitigated, there is potential for pollution/run-off to enter these watercourses during the works.
+However, the potential for direct or indirect pollution incident to a waterbody is considered unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.